lucianonooijen/Personal-Website/content/blog/0001-lasting-corona-effects.md

 slug = "lasting-effects-corona-pandemic-on-work-attitude"
 tags = ["Covid19", "Work from home"]
 categories = ["Society"]
+[params]
+  metadescription = 'Lasting effects of the corona pandemic' metakeywords = 'covid, covid19, work from home'
 +++

 _This article is a translated and slightly modified version of the article I originally wrote in Dutch for Bytecode.
 To read the original, click [here](https://web.archive.org/web/20210303031257/https://bytecode.nl/insights/coronacrisis-positief-effect/)_.